mjacobus/mjacobus.github.io/_posts/2015-06-17-command-buses-are-awesome.md

 It should implement a very simple interface, empty even, just as to to enforce that command handlers deal with value objects rather than a primitive value, such an array.
-It should be immutable to prevent side effects.
+It must be immutable to prevent side effects.

 {% highlight php %}
 <?php